natdog400/Python-Personal-Macro/README.md

 - Assets: `images/`, `failsafe_images/`, `web/static/`.

 ## Recent Updates (Web + GUI)

+- Overlay previews in the GUI
+  - Added a transparent, non-interactive overlay window used to preview coordinates.
+  - New buttons: `Show Region` in Step Editor, Action Editor, and Failsafe sidebar; `Show Click` in Action Editor.
+  - Previews draw a red rectangle for regions and a crosshair marker for click points; overlays auto-close after a short timeout.

+- Template reload robustness and debug toggle fix
+  - Template list is repopulated in the UI first; each template loads into the bot with per-item error handling.
+UI no longer clears if a single template fails.
+  - Fixed a NameError when toggling branch debug by reading templates from `self.config` within the handler; the toggle no longer disrupts UI refresh.

 - Configuration safety and startup stability
   - Guarded auto‑save during startup with a suppression flag to prevent writing an empty `config.json` while UI constructs.